Tennessee Volunteers women's swimming and diving

-Allan Jones Intercollegiate Aquatic Center which was newly built in 2008.
-The Lady compete in the SEC where they have won 2 SEC team titles (2020 and 2022), 84 individual, relay, and diving titles.
-Additionally, the program is one of only 3 that have scored in all 40 NCAA meets, and it has produced 8 NCAA individual and relay titles, 16 Olympians, and 3 Olympic medalists.
+Allan Jones Intercollegiate Aquatic Center which was built in 2008.
+The Lady Vols compete in the SEC where they have won 2 SEC team titles (2020 and 2022), 84 individual, relay, and diving titles.
+Additionally, the program is one of only 3 that have scored in all 41 NCAA meets, and it has produced 8 NCAA individual and relay titles, 16 Olympians, and 3 Olympic medalists.

 Along with all other UT women's sports teams, it used the nickname "Lady Volunteers" (or the short form "Lady Vols") until the 2015–16 school year, when the school dropped the "Lady" prefix from the nicknames of all women's teams except in basketball.
 In 2017 the university announced the return of the “Lady Volunteer” name.

 History

-While the men's program has more historical success than the women's side, the Lady Vols lead the SEC in NCAA Championship appearances and are one of only three programs nationally (Stanford & Arizona) to score and appear in all 40 NCAA Championships since the event's inception in 1982.
+While the men's program has more historical success than the women's side, the Lady Vols lead the SEC in NCAA Championship appearances and are one of only three programs nationally (Stanford & Arizona) to score and appear in all 41 NCAA Championships since the event's inception in 1982.
 All time, the Lady Vols have finished in the Top 10 at the NCAAs 11 times, including a current steak of 4 straight, and in the top 5 twice.